Hemry81/GTASA-Remix/README.md

 - **RTX-Compatible Graphics Card**: You'll need an NVIDIA RTX series graphics card to take full advantage of the RTX enhancements.
 - **Modding Tools**: Install the necessary modding tools, such as Mod Loader to simplify the mod installation process.
 - **Downgrade**: For better compatibility, you'll need to downgrade to version 1.0 in order to run the game with RTX-Remix.
 - **RTX-Remix**: Get the latest version of RTX-Remix from [RTX-Remix GitHub](https://github.com/NVIDIAGameWorks/rtx-remix) and download the release.
 Make sure to update the "bridge-remix" and "dxvk-remix" files in the Action Tab.
-The latest version includes support for DLSS 3 frame generation.
+- You can use [RTX-Remix-Downloader](https://github.com/Kowlin/RTX-Remix-Downloader/releases/latest/download/RTX.Remix.Downloader.exe) to download and update to lastest version of RTX-Remix).
+Here is the original Github page of the tool : [RTX-Remix-Downloader](https://github.com/Kowlin/RTX-Remix-Downloader)

 # Mod Installation
 Follow these steps to install the GTASA RTX-Remix mod: